aaronbloomfield/pdr/README.md

 - [reveal.js](https://github.com/hakimel/reveal.js/) (used for the
   slides), released under an MIT license
-- Some of the images images
+- Some of the images
   - The green double arrow (slides/images/green-double-arrow.png) was adapted from [openclipart.org](http://openclipart.org), specifically